 Growing up, my Mom and Dad would load my two brothers and myself up in the family Suburban each summer and we would drive to Idaho.
 They ran a whitewater rafting company up there offering six day rafting trips on both the Middle Fork and the Main Salmon rivers.
 The business was also shrewd genius child care as they would often stick us on these near week long trips – they were already paying guide wages – now these guides would double up as role models, guardians, and sure, baby sitters.
 My brothers and I never considered it be like this though.
-The guides were our heros.
+The guides were our heroes.
 They were strong.
 They were experts at reading water.
 They were funny.
 And they genuinely seemed to like hanging out with us, even though we were little kids.

 One of the best parts of these river trips were the rapids.
 And after lapping the river a few times over the summer, we had our favorites picked out.
 There was Split Rock with the large wave train.
 Big Mallard had the thread the needle line on the left.
 Elk Horn was so continuous it would go out of view.
 And they all had one thing in common: They were long.
 Kind of like a jump rock that’s just a wee bit too high.
 You hold your breath and close your eyes, and before you even hit the water you’re already gasping for air.
 Same with rapids.
 The long ones would soak you, then you would shake off the water only to immediately get soaked again.
-Literally, rinse repeat.

 The Kern river fits this mold too.
 Like an endless pool, some of our rapids just go and go and go.
 Here’s a list of our favorites.